79% typical; 95% perfect.

 Susceptible to imperfect use and breakage, interrupts sex, can be difficult to access.

-How does a female condom work?
+How does an internal condom work?

-How do I use a female condom?
+How do I use an internal condom?

 Step 6.
 Squeeze together the sides of the inner ring at the closed end of the condom and slide it into your vagina like a tampon.

 Step 7.
 Push the inner ring into your vagina as far as it can go, up to your cervix.
 Make sure it’s not twisted.
 If you’re finding it difficult to get it far enough inside, don’t be afraid to use a sex toy to help give you the extra reach.
 Alternatively, your partner can insert it for you and incorporate it into foreplay.